At Sweeney Merrigan Law, we take pride in our achievements and settlements earned on behalf of clients.

 Should the offer be accepted, the money is usually processed in two to four weeks.
 If an acceptable offer cannot be reached, the next step is to file a lawsuit and/or proceed to trial.

-The lawsuit is filed when the court “dockets” the Complaint, which means receives and records the Complaint along with the appropriate filing fee.
+In Massachusetts, the lawsuit is filed when the court “dockets” the Complaint, which means receives and records the Complaint along with the appropriate filing fee.
 The filing of the lawsuit is the first step toward going to trial before a jury or a judge, who will decide the outcome of the case.

 It is important to know that every state has a “statute of limitations,” which defines the time period within which a lawsuit must be filed.
 The time period varies depending on the type of case; however, if that time period passes, the case will be forever barred.
+In Massachussetts, the staute of limitations is usually 3 years.

 The Complaint will then be “served,” which means delivered to each defendant, who will then be required to file an “Answer” whereby the defendant admits or denies the allegations contained in the Complaint.